russellgordon/ics4u-s1-2024-25/content/source-ics4u/s1/All Classes/Thread 4, Day 3.md

 notes:
 ---
 ## Agenda
+1. AP CSP: Exam Software Setup (Bluebook)
-1. Activity: Building a Create Task Exemplar
+2. Activity: Building a Create Task Exemplar
 	- We will [[Spelling.mp4|build an app]] that meets requirements for the AP CSP Create Task.
 		- The app's audience is elementary school students.
 		- It's beneficial effect, or purpose, is to help young children to spell and to accurately identify food items.